 Annually, waste haulers in the Sacramento area collect approximately 450,000 tons of commercial Municipal Solid Waste (MSW).
-Organic waste, including food waste, makes up 15% of that amount, and is the largest single contributing source to landfills.
+Organic waste, of which 15% is food waste, is the largest single contributing source to landfills.
 Food waste transported to landfills decomposes, releasing potent greenhouse gasses, especially methane, that contributes to climate change.

 In October 2014, Governor Brown signed Assembly Bill 1826 (AB 1826), directing local jurisdictions to divert commercial food waste from landfill disposal.
 Additionally, AB 1383 requires that 75% of organic waste be diverted from landfills by 2025.

 IS MY BUSINESS AFFECTED?

 Beginning January 1, 2019, all businesses that generate four (4) cubic yards of solid waste per week are required to arrange for recycling services for organics.

 Organics, including food waste, are recyclable through composting, mulching, producing animal feed and by using anaerobic digestion to produce renewable energy and fuels.
 All of these methods to reuse organics contribute to a strong and sustainable economy in the Sacramento region.

 If your business or organization generates four (4) cubic yards of solid waste per week, then WasteRight Sacramento can help!